DEFEND YOUR COUNTRY IN THE COURTROOM

 A professional job interview.
 Additional items you will discuss include: deployments, physical fitness, areas of practice, your personal background and everyday Air Force life.

 If you apply and are selected to the Direct Appointment Program, you will be informed of your base assignment prior to entering active duty.
 You only incur a service obligation after you agree to your assignment.
 If you apply and are selected to the ROTC program, you will be informed of your base assignment after you complete your bar licensing requirements.

-No. You will be required to complete Officer Training School (OTS).
-OTS is a eight-week training course designed to help ease the transition of candidates in the healthcare, legal and religious professions from the private sector into military life.
+You will be required to complete Officer Training School (OTS).
+OTS is an eight-week training course designed to prepare candidates for the private sector into military life.
 You will begin with a training regimen designed to educate you in the ways of the military.
 This is an important time during which you will develop into an officer and an Air Force leader.
-You will participate in physical conditioning five days a week, military training, leadership seminars and classroom studies.
+You will participate in physical conditioning, military training, leadership seminars, and classroom studies.

 All applications must be uploaded into the online application system no later than the 10th day of the month prior to the accession board.
 Once you submit your materials online, you will select an interview location.
 A Staff Judge Advocate will contact you to schedule your interview before the first day of the month of the accession board.
 The accession board makes selection recommendations to The Judge Advocate General (TJAG).
 Once TJAG approves the list of accessions, selection notifications are provided to all applicants.
 Results are usually provided within 30–60 days after the board meets.